run-x/opta/modules/custom_terraform/gcp-custom-terraform.md

 This module allows a user to bring in their own custom terraform code into the opta ecosystem, to use in tandem with their other opta modules, and even reference them.
-All a user needs to do is specify the [path](https://www.terraform.io/language/modules/sources#module-sources) to your module with the `path_to_module` input, and the desired inputs to your module (if any) via the `terraform_inputs` input.
+All a user needs to do is specify the [path](https://www.terraform.io/language/modules/sources#module-sources) to your module with the `source` input, and the desired inputs to your module (if any) via the `terraform_inputs` input.

 ## Example/Demo